Garhwal Rifles: Indo-Pakistan War of 1965

-1971 War
+Indo-Pakistani War of 1971

 The 5th Battalion blazed a glorious trail during operations for the Liberation of Bangladesh.
-For its actions in the war, the battalion was awarded Battle Honour ‘Hilli’ and Theatre Honour ‘East Pakistan 1971’.
+For its actions in the war, the battalion was awarded Battle Honour ‘Hilli’ and Theatre Honour ‘East Pakistan (1971)’.
 The battalion won three Vir Chakras, three Sena Medals and seven Mention-in-Despatches.
 The 12th Battalion had been in action since October 1971 and on commencement of active hostilities, took Hatibandha and participated in operations east of Dinajpur.

 The 3rd Battalion was in the Shakargarh sector.
 It took its initial objectives Dhandar and Mukhwal (south of Suchetgarh) and then into enemy territory to Bairi and Laisar Kalan.
 By the time of the ceasefire, the battalion had penetrated up to Ramri, north of Chakra.
 Gallantry Awards received by the battalion were one Vir Chakra and one Sena Medal.
 The 4th Battalion was in the Jhangar sector and conducted raids on enemy outposts while holding its own ground.
 The 6th Battalion was in the Sialkot sector.
 After re-taking Nawanpind, the battalion carried the defensive battle into enemy territory, mounting three strong raids on enemy posts opposite its area.
 Gallantry Awards received by the battalion were one Vir Chakra and two Mention-in-Despatches.
 The 7th Battalion was in the Chhamb sector, fighting a series of actions culminating in the re-capture of Sangam post by the time the ceasefire was declared.

 The 8th Battalion under the command of Maj H.S Rautela S.M.(now Lt Col) was also in a holding role in Punjab and captured enemy post Ghurki and was awarded the Sena Medal.
 They kept holding this post despite shelling that continued until the ceasefire.
 Gallantry Awards received by the battalion were two Sena Medals.

 The 10th Battalion fought a notable action led by Maj Mahabir Negi while capturing Raipur Crossing in the Akhnur-Jaurian sector.
 The Commanding Officer Lt Col Onkar Singh personally led one of the attacks, being critically wounded and later succumbing to his injuries.